amelielavender/portfolio/content/blog/i2d-resources.md

 #### [copy and paste a mesh to use with other parts?](https://discord.com/channels/855173611409506334/888154799357440030/1080316944495943790)
 discord link

+if you would like to copy a mesh that you've already created from one node to another node, switch to your target node and then drag the name of the node from the nodes menu onto the Edit Mesh button. the buttons should then change into "Copy Mesh" and you can drop the mesh onto the button to copy it.

 #### [copy a rig to its symmetrical counterpart?](https://discord.com/channels/855173611409506334/888154799357440030/1128340725025738813)
 (eg left eye to right eye blink) - discord link seagetch shows how to copy a rigged right eye parameter to Ada's left eye.